Q: I want to get a Secondary Science Teaching License at NIU what do I do?

 A: Please go to the Program Requirements link on the home page.
 Admission requirements vary depending on the science area.
 (Biology, Chemistry, Environmental Science, Geology/Earth and Space Science, Physics)

 Q: When do I need to apply?

 A: Applications should be submitted during the spring semester.
 The application period begins in January 15th and extends through May 30.
-New students seeking certification begin their professional education coursework in the fall semester only.
+New students seeking licensure begin their professional education coursework in the fall semester only.
 They complete the program at the end of a spring semester when most teaching jobs become available.
-Students may enroll and take courses at other times but the 2 year certification cycle of professional education courses only begins in the fall.
+Students may enroll and take courses at other times but the 2 year licensure cycle of professional education courses only begins in the fall.

 Q: I do not have a Bachelor's degree, what do I do?

 A: Apply to NIU as an undergraduate.
 Once you are accepted, declare a major in one of the science departments.
 Get advising from the department's undergraduate advisor, the director of teacher preparation in your discipline or the Coordinator of Secondary Science Education Licensure (accept no substitutes) as soon as possible.

 Q: I have a Bachelor's degree in science and would like to become licensed to teach secondary science, what do I do?

 A: If you have a bachelor’s degree in science (Biology, Chemistry, Environmental Science, Geology/Earth and Space Science, Physics) you may apply to the program and pursue teacher licensure.
 It will take 2 years to complete the required licensure courses at NIU.
 A transcript evaluation will be completed and you may have to take additional coursework to satisfy deficiencies.

 Q: I have a Bachelor's degree in an area other than science but wish to get an endorsement to teach science, what do I do?